kilpkonn/msc-thesis/main.typ

 = Related Work (week 9)
 #todo("What here?
-Kind of similar to what is in Backgeround section.")
+Kind of similar to what is in Background section.")
 Maybe subsection to state of the art.